This article helps you sort through organic treatments and home remedies for plant diseases.

 Mix bone meal or oyster shells into the soil to raise calcium levels.
 Mulch can also help keep the soil evenly moist and retain moisture for long periods.

-With mulch, your water will be evenly distributed, preventing blossom-end rot from easily taking hold.
+With mulch, your water will be evenly distributed, helping to prevent blossom-end rot from taking hold.

 3. Brown Rot